tamathecat/tamathecat.github.io/_pages/qizi.md

 <details>
 <summary>Warning tags so far, <u>don't look if you don't want to be spoiled</u></summary>
-non-explicit dubcon, non-explicit noncon, tragedy
+non-explicit dubcon, non-explicit noncon, pain train
 </details>

 ## Bikong Arc
 {% for qizi in site.qizi %}
-{% if forloop.index < 12 %}
+{% if forloop.index < 13 %}
 <p><a class="qizi" href="{{qizi.permalink}}">{{qizi.title}}</a></p>
 {% endif %}
 {% endfor %}